Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: A Spatiotemporal Epidemic Model

 \section{A Spatiotemporal Epidemic Model}

+In this section, our goal is to develop an agent-based, compartmental epidemiological model under which fine-grained spatiotemporal interventions can be expressed formally and the distribution of secondary infections induced by the model can exhibit overdispersion.

-Given a set of individuals $\Vcal$, we track the current state of each single individual $i \in \Vcal$ using a collection of state variables, which determine their mobility pattern, epidemiological condition, and testing status.
-The state transitions are modeled using stochastic differential equations (SDEs) with jumps, which faithfully captures \emph{(i)} the stochastic nature of infection events and mobility patterns, \emph{(ii)} events in continuous time, i.e. \emph{not} in aggregate over a time period, and \emph{(iii)} discrete state transitions---an individual either does \emph{or} does not get infected, visit a site, or is tested positively.
+To this end, our framework is composed of a collection of binary state variables that determine the mobility pattern, epidemiological condition, and testing status of each single individual $i \in \Vcal$.
+We model the state transitions using stochastic differential equations (SDEs) with jumps, a model class that captures {\em (i)} the stochastic nature of infection events and mobility patterns, {\em (ii) } events in continuous time, i.e. \emph{not} in aggregate over a period, and {\em (iii) } discrete state transitions---an individual either does \emph{or} does not get infected, visit a site, or get tested positively.